Dhq/dhallqvist-blogg/_posts/2016-03-21-hello-world0.markdown

 The blog is built on Jekyll, and I'm using the [Long Haul](https://github.com/brianmaierjr/long-haul) theme.
 Hopefully I will get around to creating my own theme some day, but this will do for now!

 Since this is my first blog ever, I would love any feedback.
 Anyway, thank you lost souls of the internet who stumbled in to this dark corner of the web.
-Let's see if I can make it past two posts! #lifegoals
+Let's see if I can make it past two posts!